Radonirinaunimi/neopdf/docs/design-and-features.md

 # Features

-`NeoPDF` is designed to be a modern, extensible, and high-performance library for PDF interpolation.
-This page details the physics and technical features, design rationale, and future plans.
+`NeoPDF` is designed to be a modern, extensible, and high-performance library for PDF/TMD interpolation.
+This page details the physics and technical features, [design rationale](./design.md), and future plans.

 ## Summary of the Current Supported Features